endlesspint8/endlesspint8.github.io/night-night/index.md

 ## The Great War; before, during, after

-_The Sleepwalkers: How Europe Went To War In 1914; The Guardians: The League of Nations and the Crisis of Empire; Ring of Steel: Germany and Austria-Hungary at War, 1914-1918; The Eastern Front 1914-17; The Economic Consequences of the Peace_
+_The Sleepwalkers: How Europe Went To War In 1914;
+The Guardians: The League of Nations and the Crisis of Empire; Ring of Steel: Germany and Austria-Hungary at War, 1914-1918; The Eastern Front 1914-17;
+The Economic Consequences of the Peace; The Return of the Soldier_

 ## Going Dutch